History of the Australian Greens: 2019 federal election onward

 The Greens were the target of deceitful attacks during the ongoing 2019–2020 bushfire crisis.
 Several Liberal-National MPs and media outlets pushed a conspiracy started by Barnaby Joyce blaming the party for contributing to the fires, falsely claiming that the Greens' policies had prevented hazard reduction and back-burning.
 However the party has always supported fire prevention techniques including both hazard reduction and back-burning, and the party has never had its fire management policies implemented at a state or federal level.
 Furthermore, Deputy Prime Minister Michael McCormack described those concerned about the link between climate change and bushfires "raving inner-city lunatics".
 According to Greg Mullins, former Fire and Rescue Commissioner, "Blaming 'greenies' for stopping these important measures is a familiar, populist, but basically untrue claim."
 The fires have been linked by scientists to drier and hotter conditions caused by climate change and a lack of resources.

 The party is calling for an Australian version of the Green New Deal, an economic program developed by US Democrats, Alexandria Ocasio-Cortez and Ed Markey, that advocates for renewable energy investment, the creation of new jobs, decarbonising the economy and dealing with economic inequality.

 On 3 February 2020, Di Natale announced his resignation as leader of the Greens and federal parliament, and his retirement from federal politics, citing a desire to spend time with his family and children.

-Leadership of Adam Bandt
+Leadership of Adam Bandt (2020-2025)

 Adam Bandt was elected leader of the party on 4 February 2020 following the resignation of Richard Di Natale the previous day.
 At the same time, Larissa Waters and Nick McKim were elected as co-deputy leaders; Waters was elected uncontested, while McKim defeated Sarah Hanson-Young and Mehreen Faruqi for the second deputy position.

+In May 2020, 62% of rank-and-file Greens party members voted for democratically Leadership election to pick a leader, However it failed to meet the two-thirds majority of 66.67% which is required to force a change.

 On 6 February 2023, Victorian Green senator Lidia Thorpe announced that she would resign from the Greens to become an independent senator, sitting on the crossbench, over disagreements concerning the proposed Indigenous Voice to Parliament.

+The Greens lost Green leader Adam Bandt seat of Melbourne to Labor, Stephen Bates in the seat of Brisbane and Max Chandler-Mather in the seat of Griffith in the 2025 federal election.